asyncapi/website/pages/docs/concepts/asyncapi-document/variable-url.md

   style E fill:#47BCEE,stroke:#000
 ```

-You put variables in `host` and/or `pathname`.
-Next, you define reusable variables in `components.serverVariables`.
-Last, you make sure that `server.variables` from your server reference definitions from `components.serverVariables` using `$ref`.
+First, configure the variables in `host` and/or `pathname`.
+Next, define reusable variables in `components.serverVariables`.
+Finally, ensure that your `server.variables` from the server reference definitions in the `components.serverVariables` uses `$ref`.

 ### Servers section

-Define the servers section in your AsyncAPI document, and include the `host` and `pathname` for your API servers.
+Define the servers section in your AsyncAPI document, including the `host` and `pathname` for your API servers.
 Use placeholders enclosed in curly braces {} to represent the variables in the server.
 For example:

 ```yaml
 servers: